Bánh Mi with Smoked Chuck Roast

 Cilantro sprigs for garnish on the sandwich

-Season chuck roast with your favorite rub and grate or hang on the Pit Barrel® with a few chunks of your favorite wood.
+Season chuck roast with your favorite rub and lay it on your grill grate or hang on the Pit Barrel® with a wood chunks of your choice.

-Let it cook until the internal temperature hits 205º and pull and let sit in an empty cooler for at least a half-hour.
+Let it cook until the internal temperature hits 205º, take it out, and let sit in an empty cooler for at least a half-hour.

 Now pull chuck roast for the sandwiches.